743834110/kata-rsa-java/README.md

 Type `gradlew run` to run the application.

-Command line arguments can be passed as follows: `gradlew run -Pargs=1`

 Type `gradlew test` to run the unit tests.

 To import into Eclipse, type `gradlew eclipse`, and then import as